About This Program

 Director, Early Psychosis Intervention Center (EPICENTER); Professor of Psychology

 Dr. Breitborde’s clinical and research activities focus on the development, delivery, and dissemination of specialized clinical interventions for youth and young adults early in the course of psychotic disorder or experiencing the early warning signs of a burgeoning psychotic disorder.

 Director, Women’s Behavioral Health; Associate Professor of Psychology

 Dr. Dawson evaluates cognition and everyday functioning in adults with neurologic and/or major medical conditions.
 She is also actively involved in education and administrative efforts.

 Kristin Kuntz, PhD

-Assistant Professor of Psychiatry; Assistant Professor of Psychology
+Assistant Professor of Psychiatry; Associate Professor of Psychology

 Kristin Kuntz, PhD, helps patients manage the psychological and psychosocial aspects that often accompany a medical condition and specializes in the assessment and care of organ transplant patients.
 Her research focuses on the relationship between chronic illness or transplant and psychological aspects, such as depression, anxiety and quality of life.